 Did you know there is a way to get a pay raise at work without asking?
 Our site is dedicated to empowering workers to ask their employer to offer voluntary or employee paid benefits.
 But many site visitors already have these programs in place, yet fail to take advantage.

-If you are like most people, you probably have overlooked and undervalued the use of an FSA.
+Many people overlook and undervalue the use of an FSA.
 Less than twenty five percent of employees take advantage, while almost everyone can benefit.
-It truly is a way to give yourself a pay raise and help your employer at the same time.
+Give yourself a pay raise and help your employer at the same time.
 It’s a good raise that pays for itself!
-Consider that:

 - Tax savings is like getting a pay raise